audreyqyfu/LATE/README.md

 Install `tensorflow` to use CPUs and `tensorflow-gpu` to use GPUs.

 ### Create a virtual environment for installation
 LATE is not compatible with TensorFlow 2 yet.
 You may want to create a virtual environment to use TensorFlow 1.
 To do so, you can follow the instructions at https://www.tensorflow.org/install/pip.
-The same instructions are also given below for macOS:
+The same instructions are also given below:

 In terminal, create a virtual environment: